GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

  ┣ 📂allocation
  ┃ ┗ 📜assignment_util.py  --  handles user logs processing, handles team generation, has utility functions for team processing.
  ┃ ┗ 📜onehot_allocation.py  --  manages team processing.
- ┣ 📂**logs** -- not included on the GitHub repository (empty), create this folder and place user log files from the webserver here.
+ ┣ 📂logs -- place user log files from the webserver here.
  ┣ 📂plotting
  ┃ ┗ 📜plot_histogram.py  --  generates histogram distributions of team scores using several allocation mechanisms (in paper).
  ┃ ┗ 📜plot_lines.py  --  generates a line plot of the predicted scores and actual scores of all users (**not** in paper).